Advocating for the academic and personal success of all students.

 Fall - Students should be looking at high school websites and learning about the programs offered.
 Families can call individual high schools and request personal tours.
 Some do them, some don't.
 Please encourage students to tour schools rather than listening to the impressions of friends/family/media.
 Davis administration has approved these tours to be counted as a school activity rather than an absence, as long as the family completes a school visit form with the Davis Attendance Office.
 Also, use the OPS website to determine your neighborhood school as well as whether your student would get transportation to each school.
-Helpful web sites are here and here.
+The OPS helpful web site is here.

 Early December - Students will get their "8th Grade Packet" from their Take Flight teacher at Davis.
 Inside this packet is ALL of the important information about the selection process.
 Please make sure your student brings it to you and that you read through it together.

 Throughout January - Students should attend High School Open Houses on weekends with their families.
 Please encourage students to go to as many Open Houses as possible.

 End of January / Beg of February (date TBA) - Students will submit a postcard with their High School Choices on it.
 Student placement expects 100% participation in this process and all Davis teachers and staff will be involved to make sure all students complete the process.